LEARN

 As long as you're not overdoing it, the more regularly you stretch, the better it is for your body.
 It's better to stretch for a short time every day or almost every day instead of stretching for a longer time a few times per week.

 Do a 20- to 30-minute session at least three times per week.
-On days when you’re pressed for time, do this 5-minute stretching routine.
+On days when you're pressed for time, do a shorter 5-minute stretching routine instead.

 It is possible to stretch too much.
 When we say too much, we mean pushing yourself too far past your current level of flexibility or your joint's given range of motion.